cmansley/cmansley.github.com/_posts/2013-06-01-star-trek-is-dead.md

 behind action packed sub-plots.

-Unfortunately, the new franchise is not even attempting to live up to the ideals set foward by the series.
+Unfortunately, the new franchise is not even attempting to live up to the ideals set forward by the series.
 It is giving us more of the same.
-Females who are only as good as their attractivenss, humans only as good as their flaws and reason always succumbing to emotion.
+Females who are only as good as their attractiveness, humans only as good as their flaws and reason always succumbing to emotion.
 Watch out for the next Trek movie directed by Michael Bay.